SEOUL/WASHINGTON (Reuters) - North Korea says it has developed intercontinental missiles capable of targeting any place in the United States.

 A second U.S. official added that North Korea has had parts in place for a nuclear launch for months, but no new activity had been seen recently.

-South Korea believes North Korea will need at least another one or two more years to obtain that re-entry technology, Seoul’s vice defense minister said on Sunday.
+South Korea believes North Korea will need at least another one or two more years to obtain that re-entry technology, Seoul’s vice defence minister said on Sunday.

 “The re-entry vehicle has to survive and the warhead work,” he said.
-“I am skeptical that North Korea has mastered all these steps.”
+“I am sceptical that North Korea has mastered all these steps.”